fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 ````
 #### Note
 If you query for support in different subdirectories,
-then you need to call "evaluateConfiguration()"` method for refreshing the CFG info that is used by those methods._
+then you need to call `evaluateConfiguration()` method for refreshing the CFG info that is used by those methods.

 Clear the cache of processed files for allowing reprocessing a file:
 ````